 6. Buy a Used RV and Save Thousands

 A new RV can cost more than a house, depending on the brand and how many bells and whistles it has.
 But you can significantly cut costs by buying used.
-A new, Class C RV can cost up to $140,000, according to RV Trader.
+A new, Class C RV can cost anywhere from $48,000 to $140,000 and luxury models can cost up to $500,000, according to RV Trader.
 A quick search through the site’s listings for used RVs, however, revealed the average price for a used one is $23,169.

 7. Buy Secondhand Clothes and Save up to 90%